 To get into the world of sales, one has to have excellent conversational skills and strong persuasion and negotiation powers.

 Marketing professionals must be proficient in market-research.
-They must also possess analytical, social media, project management, automation, and CRM (customer relationship management) skills.
+They must also possess analytical, social media, project management, automation, and CRM (customer relationship management) soft skills.

 13.The Rule Followed